Child Care Business Plan Template

 With Growthink’s Ultimate Child Care Business Plan Template you can finish your plan in just 8 hours or less!

-Click here to finish your Child Care business plan today.
+Click here to finish your business plan today.

 Competitive Analysis

-Your competitive analysis should identify the indirect and direct competitors your business faces and then focus on the latter.
+Your competitive analysis should identify the direct and indirect competitors your business faces and then focus on the latter.

 Direct competitors are other child care businesses.

-Indirect competitors are other options that customers have that aren’t direct competitors.
+Indirect competitors are other childcare options that customers have that aren’t direct competitors.
 This includes keeping children at home and/or after school programs among others.

 For each such competitor, provide an overview of their businesses and document their strengths and weaknesses.
 Unless you once worked at your competitors’ businesses, it will be impossible to know everything about them.
 But you should be able to find out key things about them such as: